 Ruth K. Hansen is an Assistant Professor at University of Wisconsin-Whitewater’s College of Business and Economics.
-She teaches Fundraising for Charities, Foundations of Nonprofit Organizations, Organizational Behavior, Organization Design, and Business Ethics & Social Responsibility.
+She regularly teaches Fundraising for Charities, Foundations of Nonprofit Organizations, Organizational Behavior, and Contemporary Research Methods.

 Dr. Hansen has more than 20 years’ professional experience as a fundraiser, and has developed and taught professional development workshops on ethics in fundraising.
 Her research focuses on the practice of fundraising, popular support for unpopular causes, and policy affecting charitable organizations.